reliatec-gmbh/LibreClinica/docs/manuals/administrator-manual.md

 # General 2-factor authentication configuration

-In generall 2-factor authentication can be configured within  _datainfo.properties_  file (which is deactivated by default to ensure not to break already running systems which upgrade from versions prior LibreClinica 1.2).
+In general 2-factor authentication can be configured within  _datainfo.properties_  file (which is deactivated by default to ensure not to break already running systems which upgrade from versions prior LibreClinica 1.2).
 The following options can be made:

 1 2fa.activated

 To generally enable 2-factor authentication just adjust the setting like this:  _2fa.activated=true_ .
-Please note that a restart of the LibreClinica application for the changes to take effect.
+Please note that a restart of the LibreClinica application is necessary for the changes to take effect.

 2 2fa.type

 There are two types of how the mandatory authentication code for the authenticator app is provided: APPLICATION (default), LETTER.

-When set to  _APPLICATION_  the users itself are responsible for activating their accounts to use 2-factor authentication.
+When set to  _APPLICATION_  the user itself is responsible for activating their accounts to use 2-factor authentication.
 The QR code gets directly displayed within LibreClinica application itself and can directly be scanned with the authenticator app.
 This settings is more convenient.
 But please note that this setting does not protect you from [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).

 When set to  _LETTER_  the QR code will be provided within a generated PDF file for printout.
 The PDF printout can then be made available by project managers via postal order to the according users.
 Nevertheless, this possibility means more manual work but the  _LETTER_  option is a more secure way to avoid potential [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).

-Administrators are highly recommended to always download the generated PDF file instead of just viewing it within the browser to avoid that the file remains in the local temporary directory and could potentially be viewed by unauthorised third parties.
+Administrators are highly recommended to always download the generated PDF file instead of just viewing it within the browser to avoid that the file remains in the local temporary directory and could potentially be viewed by unauthorized third parties.

 3 2fa.dueDate

 In combination with  _2fa.type=LETTER_  this setting can be used to force users to activate 2-factor authentication in the future.
-If the date has passed, and a user who has not activated 2-factor authentication yet he/she will no longer be able to successfully log on to the system.
+If the date has passed, and a user who has not activated 2-factor authentication yet he/she will no longer be able to successfully log in to the system.

 Please ensure to provide a date in valid [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates) format: YYYY-MM-DD